bantoinese83/GeoPyTools/README.md

 ## Features

 - Calculate distances between two points using the Haversine formula
+- Calculate distances between two points using the Vincenty formula
 - Geocode addresses using a geocoding API
 - Analyze geospatial data, such as finding the centroid of a set of points